betaflight/betaflight.com/docs/wiki/release/Betaflight-4-5-Release-Notes.md

 A number of new debugs have been added, and their display in Blackbox should be correct.

-Blackbox GPS Map display, and GPX export to enable external GPS mapping.
+Blackbox GPS Map display, and GPX export to enable external GPS mapping, provide awesome mapping options.

 Thanks to: Zoggbarr (tbolin), bw1129, ctzsnooze, karatebrot, McGiverGim, bonchan